balbir1998/restCountry/README.md

 Created a responsive web application that displays country details using the rest countries API.

-The Uuers can search for countries, filter by region, and view detailed information including population, currencies, and borders.
+The users can search for countries, filter by region, and view detailed information including population, currencies, and borders.
 And also implemented dark mode.

 Technologies used : - **HTML, CSS, and Vanilla JavaScript**